-CAP-HC uses the third-party payment service PaymentSpring to process credit card transactions on its website.
-This payment service is PCI Level 1 Certified and utilizes encryption technology to ensure the security of donor information.
+CAP-HC uses the third-party payment service PayPal to process credit card transactions on its website.
+This payment service is PCI* DSS^ Merchant Level 1 Certified which includes full NIST** PCI DSS compliance for all donor transactions.
 CAP-HC does not retain donor credit card information.

 Use of Website Cookies